AmberGraph41161/ncursesMinesweeper/README.md

 > Note that this is meant to be played with the mouse (even though it's run in the terminal)

+### Controls

+Please use the mouse use.
+Keyboard support isn't fully implemented

 # Please view only

 This project is available for **viewing only**.